jeffchen006/OpenTracer/README.md

 # OpenTracer

-[Attention!]
-For security reasons, we have removed all the endpoints and API keys in the `settings.toml` file.
-For reviewers please go to the screencast links and find a sample `settings.toml` file in the video description.
-Also remember to delete some newlines in the sample settings.toml (YouTube did not allow us to put links in video description unless they are separated in different lines).
+A video description of OpenTracer can be found here: https://youtu.be/vTdmjWdYd30

-For other users of OpenTracer, please fill in your own endpoints of etherscan, ethereum archive nodes, and quicknode (or any endpoint supporting `debug_traceTransaction` rpc call) in `settings.toml` in order to use it.
+For users of OpenTracer, please fill in your own endpoints of etherscan, ethereum archive nodes, and quicknode (or any endpoint supporting `debug_traceTransaction` rpc call) in `settings.toml` in order to use it.

 ## A Dynamic Analysis Tool for EVM Transaction Traces